Johirul-islam25/Johirul.github.io/README.md

 </table>

 ## 🔬Research Interest:
 My research interests lie in molecular biology, biotechnology, and bioinformatics, with a focus on developing advanced diagnostic tools and therapeutic strategies to improve human and animal health.
-I am particularly interested in applying molecular and computational approaches to disease detection and treatment, as well as exploring the potential of biomaterials and regenerative medicine for biomedical applications.
-My goal is to contribute to innovative solutions that address complex challenges in the healthcare and life sciences sectors.

 ## BSc Projects: